Easy Skillet Chicken Pot Pie with Biscuits

 - Pop open a can of refrigerated biscuits and spread them evenly over the chicken mixture.

-As I mentioned earlier, I’ve put together a few pot pies before, none have been better than this one.
+As I mentioned earlier, I’ve put together a few pot pies before, and none have been better than this one.
 It all makes me chuckle, thinking back to growing up and how I loved the frozen pot pies from the grocery store.

 Back then, the “good” ones always had a crust on the bottom.
 Not this one, though.
 And guess what, it’s one of the really good ones!

-Chicken Skillet Pot Pie with Biscuits
+Easy Skillet Chicken Pot Pie with Biscuits

 - 2-3 tbs extra-virgin olive oil